TerryLoc/positive-affirmation-colour-wheel/README.md

 # BEYOND THE MOOD

-This Positive Affirmation and Color Wheel app is designed to uplift your mood and bring positivity into your day.
-By seamlessly integrating the ZenQuotes API, it fetches and displays inspiring affirmations to motivate and encourage you.
-The app also features an interactive color wheel, allowing you to select colors that resonate with your current mood.
-The chosen color updates the background, creating a personalized and visually appealing experience.
+This Positive Affirmation and Colour Wheel app is designed to uplift your mood and bring positivity into your day.
+By seamlessly integrating the API Ninjas, it fetches and displays inspiring affirmations to motivate and encourage you.
+The app also features an interactive colour wheel, that resonate with your current mood.
+The chosen colour updates the card, creating a personalized and visually appealing experience.
 Additionally, with a built-in screenshot functionality powered by the `html2canvas` library, you can capture and save these moments of positivity, making it easy to revisit or share them with others.
-Whether you're looking for daily motivation or a splash of color to brighten your day, this app combines the power of positive words and color therapy into a simple, user-friendly tool.
+Whether you're looking for daily motivation or a splash of colour to brighten your day, this app combines the power of positive words and colour therapy into a simple, user-friendly tool.

 Navigate to the website: [Beyond The Mood](https://terryloc.github.io/positive-affirmation-colour-wheel/)